pantheon-systems/documentation/source/content/guides/decoupled-sites/02-considerations.md

 reviewed: "2022-08-11"
 ---

-Ensure your system has the correct components to use Pantheon Decoupled.
+Ensure your system has the correct components to use Pantheon Front-End Site.

-## Components for Pantheon Decoupled
+## Components for Pantheon Front-End Site

 ### General Requirements

-* You have Pantheon Decoupled enabled in your dashboard.
+* You have the decoupled offering enabled in your dashboard.
 * You are using [Visual Studio Code (VS Code)](https://code.visualstudio.com/)
   * Other IDEs can be used, but our project ships with suggested plugins and example settings for VSCode.

 ### Backend Requirements

-The following components are needed to configure your backend, especially if using the starter kits for Pantheon Decoupled:
+The following components are needed to configure your backend, especially if using the starter kits for Pantheon Front-End Site:

 * Lando: An open source, cross-platform, local development environment and DevOps tool built on Docker container technology.
      * Install the latest release of Lando.
 Lando ships with a recommended version of Docker Desktop if you do not already have it installed.